 If you live, work or study in an area where there is a coronavirus outbreak, the advice for you may be different.
 See areas with local restrictions on GOV.UK.

 Children who were shielding should go back to school when their school reopens.
 If you were shielding, work from home if possible.
 Your employer should support you to do this.
 If you cannot work from home and are concerned about having to go to work, talk to your employer.
 Employers should make sure suitable arrangements are in place so you can go to work.

 For more information about going back to work, you can visit the government’s website or speak to Citizens Advice.
 You can also get advice from Acas.
 Call the Acas helpline on 0300 123 1100 (Monday to Friday, 8am to 6pm).

 What is happening to my referral?

 Northumbria and Newcastle Hospitals are now open to routine referrals.
-We have a list of patients who needed referrals while the process was suspended between 23rd March and the 1st June, these referrals will be sent to the hospital and you should have been contacted by the secretarial team.
-If you have not been contacted regarding your referral please contact the practice.
 The hospital will contact you directly with an appointment (either telephone or face-to-face).
 For any queries regarding appointments please call: